-Keep your muscles relaxed, and only tighten them to finish an already successful move.
+Keep your muscles relaxed, and only tense them to finish an already successful attack.

 Be mindful of your muscle tension.
 Pay conscious attention to whether you are tensing up, or being relaxed and fluid.
-In almost all situations, being relaxed is the right option.
+Stay relaxed up until it’s time to attack.

-You want to avoid tensing your muscles because:
+You want to avoid tensing your muscles unnecessarily because:

 - it fatigues your muscles

-- a tense limb is easier for your opponent to control and manipulate
+- tense limbs are easier for your opponent to control and manipulate.

 Muscle tension is a natural fight-or-flight response to danger.
 It’s common, and natural, to tense up when you feel threatened.
 This is why beginners are often tense when they roll.
 It takes discipline and training to learn to stay loose under pressure, calm under fire.

-If you find yourself tensing up to complete a technique or defend yourself, this is a good indication you’re not doing the technique properly.
+If the majority of your techniques focus on intense muscle exertion, and you find yourself constantly exhausted, this is a good indication you’re not doing the technique properly.
 You’re trying to rely on strength, rather than efficiency, to finish a technique.
 Work with your training partner to find the more efficient method.

 There is one situation where you should tense your muscles: when you have successfully secured a technique, your opponent cannot defend it, and you are already being as efficient as possible.
 When a move is already being applied with maximum efficiency, it’s okay to use strength as an “exclamation mark” to amplify the power of the move.